R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 If you or someone you love is currently in need of some extra support, Mariah would be honored to be a part of your growth and change moving forward.

-Dr. Lucy Smith is qualified as a Clinical Psychologist and dual trained as a Psychotherapist with experience in psychodynamic and integrative psychotherapy.
-She has extensive experience working in HSE services, including both Adult Mental Health and Child and Adolescent Mental Health (CAMHS), as well as University Primary Care Mental Health Care Services.
-She is, therefore, familiar with difficulties presenting from across the lifespan as well as a range of mental health problems.
-She has previously worked with the National Counselling Service and currently serves as Chair of the board of Rape Crisis Midwest, and so is sensitive to thinking about, and working psychotherapeutically with, experiences of a traumatic nature.
-Dr Smith has conducted research in areas relevant to human development, gender identity, mental-health stigma, and emotional understanding.
+Dr. Lucy Smith is a qualified Clinical Psychologist and a qualified Psychotherapist.
+She has worked in both Child and Adult Mental Health Services within the HSE, and is currently Head of Service at a University Primary Care Mental Health Service.
+She is, therefore, familiar with difficulties presenting from across the lifespan as well as a range difficulties for which people seek therapy.
+She has previously worked with the National Counselling Service and was on the board of Rape Crisis Midwest, and so is sensitive to thinking about, and working psychotherapeutically with, experiences of a traumatic nature.
+Dr Smith has conducted research in areas relevant to human development, identity, mental-health stigma, and emotional understanding.

-Mary is a graduate of PCI college & Middlesex University and is Pre Accredited with Irish Association of Counselling and Psychotherapy(IACP).
-Prior to joining Oakwood Mary was part of the Counselling team in UL.
+Mary is an Associate of Oakwood Psychology Services and holds BSc in Counselling & Psychotherapy from PCI College and Cert in Couples Counselling.
+She is Accredited with Irish Association of Counselling and Psychotherapy(IACP).
+Prior to joining Oakwood Mary was part of the Counselling Team in UL.

-Mary hopes as a therapist is to support the client to increase their self awareness and to help empower them to make changes they need to make.
+Mary’s hope as a therapist is to support the client to increase their self awareness and to help empower them to make the changes they need to move forward.

 Maria is a Clinical Psychologist with over 25 years experience working in disability services with children and adolescents.
 Her practice includes diagnoses, assessments and intervention with children and adolescents.
 Throughout her career, she has been working with families, schools, other health professionals, and community services to improve the lives of children and young people with special needs and their families.